Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

 43. Explore the Cave of Zeus

-Also known as Dikteon Andron, the cave is an ancient Minoan site of worship which the locals found out by chance at the end of the 19th century.
+Also known as Dikteon Andron, the cave is an ancient Minoan site of worship that the locals found out by chance at the end of the 19th century.

 There are several chambers you can visit inside the cave once you’ve reached the entrance, located at the end of a very steep path, after a 20-minute walk up the hill.

-For more information about the opening hours, the entrance fee, as well as some extra details about the history and the myth behind this fantastic cave on Crete, check this guide to visiting the Cave of Zeus.
+For more information about the opening hours, and the entrance fee, as well as some extra details about the history and the myth behind this fantastic cave on Crete, check out this guide to visiting the Cave of Zeus.